NnQqDd/MachineLearningResearch2324/README.md

-# MachineLearningResearch2324
+# Machine Learning Research 2023 - 2024
-This is my part in Student Research 2023-2024, which has won a first prize and posted on a sciencetific journal.
+This is my part in Student Research 2023-2024, which won first prize and was posted in a scientific journal.